 It was a long walk, past factories and car showrooms, before we came to the centre of town.

-The GR had joined us and we followed it into the old part near the river, where there were low houses and a little church.
+Meanwhile the GR had joined us, and we followed it into the old part near the river, where there were low houses and a little church.
 There we had to leave the GR again, as our aim was to find the shopping area, to get more cash and the next map.

-With the help of some local residents we arrived in an area of smart shops distributed through a mass of tight lanes and squares.
-Our first act was to have coffee, then we got the money and the map.
+With the help of some local residents we arrived in an area of smart shops, spread through a maze of tight lanes and squares.
+Our first act was to have coffee, after which we got the money and the map.

 When we left Charenton, we had intended to stop at Saint-Amand-Montrond for the night, as it was a big town and had a camping ground, but it was such a short distance that we ended up pressing on to Loye-sur-Arnon, to the west of the canal which was heading for Montluçon.